William P. Hobby Airport: The jet age arrives

 In June 1961, National Airlines Douglas DC-8s and Continental 707s began flying nonstop to Los Angeles, and National Electras flew nonstop to Las Vegas, San Diego and San Francisco.
 These were Houston's first nonstops beyond El Paso.
 In 1963, Continental Vickers Viscounts operated a "milk run" multi-stop service on a routing of Houston-Austin-San Angelo-Midland/Odessa-El Paso-Tucson-Phoenix-Los Angeles while Continental Viscounts also flew direct to Lubbock and Amarillo.
 In summer 1965, American Airlines only had one jet flight a day from Hobby, a Boeing 707 flying Houston-San Antonio-El Paso-Phoenix-Oakland-San Francisco.
 Eastern Boeing 727-100s flew nonstop to Washington D.C.
 Dulles Airport, New Orleans and Corpus Christi and direct to New York Newark Airport and Boston.
 Eastern Boeing 720s flew nonstop to New York JFK Airport, Atlanta, New Orleans and San Antonio and direct to Boston and Philadelphia.
 By 1966, Houston-based Trans-Texas Airways (TTa) had introduced Douglas DC-9-10s with nonstop flights to Dallas Love Field, Corpus Christi and Baton Rouge and direct to New Orleans.
 In 1966, Braniff was operating flights via interchange agreements with both Pan American World Airways (Pan Am) and United Airlines from Hobby.
 The service with Pan Am flew to London, England, and Frankfurt, Germany, daily with Boeing 707s via at Dallas Love Field and Chicago O'Hare Airport.
 The joint operation with United was flown with Boeing 720s twice daily Houston-Dallas-Denver-Seattle and Houston-Dallas-Denver-Portland, OR-Seattle.
 The same year, Braniff BAC One-Elevens flew nonstop to Dallas Love Field, Fort Worth (via Greater Southwest International Airport), Tulsa and Corpus Christi and direct to Chicago O'Hare Airport, Minneapolis/St. Paul, St. Louis and Wichita.

 In 1967, the airport was renamed after a former Texas governor, William P. Hobby.

 Besides the Braniff/Pan Am and KLM services to Europe, the airport had other long flights: Braniff was flying nonstop from Hobby to Panama City, Panama, with Boeing 707s and Boeing 720s in the late 1960s.
 Braniff's April 1969 timetable lists nonstop 707 service to Hawaii; however, Braniff flights from Houston to Hawaii did not actually start until September 1, after the move to IAH.
-(Hobby's 7600-ft runways would have been too short for 707 nonstop service to Hawaii.)

 Houston Intercontinental Airport (IAH), now George Bush Intercontinental Airport, opened in June 1969; the airlines moved to Intercontinental and Hobby was left with no scheduled passenger service.
 The Civil Aeronautics Administration recommended years earlier that Houston plan to replace Hobby.